tensor4all/tensor4all.github.io/faq.md

 CI has the important advantage that all components of the resulting factorization are components of the original matrix.
 This means that the tensor generalization, TCI, can be constructed and optimized using small slices of the original tensor, and an explicit representation of the full tensor is not required.

 TCI is explained in detail in [NunezFernandez2024](https://arxiv.org/abs/2407.02454).

+### What is the relation between Tensor Cross Interpolation (TCI) and machine learning?
+Tensor Cross Interpolation (TCI) can be seen as a machine learning algorithm, in that it samples a small subset of a large dataset (the tensor to be approximated) to learn a representation (the tensor train) that should generalize to the whole dataset.
+It is an active learning algorithm in that the sampled subset is not given externally, but dynamically chosen by the algorithm based on what it has learned so far.

 ### What are differences from other tensor network libraries that support machine learning?